rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### sort pipe

-By default logs are selected in arbitrary order because of performance reasons.
+By default logs are selected in arbitrary order for performance reasons.
 If logs must be sorted, then `<q> | sort by (field1, ..., fieldN)` [pipe](https://docs.victoriametrics.com/victorialogs/logsql/#pipes) can be used for sorting logs returned by `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax) by the given [fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) using [natural sorting](https://en.wikipedia.org/wiki/Natural_sort_order).